xpedrotavares/casanova/README.md

 ## 📝 About

 Project <i> in progress </i> for CasaNova Design & Build of Fairfax, VA.
 This is my first professional project as a Web Developer.
 It is a onepage website composed of Home, About, Portfolio and Contact.
-In addition to my junior web developer skills, it was necessary to compose a layout using my ui design skills. **logo, colors and typography were already defined**

 ## 💻 Technologies